hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 .calculatePower
-  mul rcx, rax       ; multiply our result by our base, save into rcx inc rax            ; increment counter cmp rdx, rax       ; compare our counter with our exponent jl .calculatePower ; jump to the beginning of the loop if rdx < rax, since we still have more iterations to go
+  mul rcx, rax       ; multiply our result by our base, save into rcx inc rdx            ; increment counter cmp rdx, rax       ; compare our counter with our exponent jl .calculatePower ; jump to the beginning of the loop if rdx < rax, since we still have more iterations to go